joshfrench/om-wiki-fork/Cursors.md

 ## Accessing cursors

-Cursors behave differently during render phase and outside of it.
+Cursors behave differently during the render phase (anything that happens directly because of React is considered the render phase - everything outside, event handlers, core.async loops, etc. is not) and outside of it.

 During the render phase, you treat a cursor as a value, as a regular map or vector.
 Cursors support all the same interfaces `PersistentMap` and `PersistentVector` support, so you can `get-in`, check for keys, etc.